How To Get Event Sponsors in Nigeria And Keep Them Coming Back

 3. Offer Sponsorship Packages That Make Sense

-Gold, Silver, Bronze tiers with clear benefits
+- Gold, Silver, Bronze Packages – with increasing benefits.

 5. Build Relationships, Not Just Transactions